bigkorupto/mammad-kabiri-uniqa/README.md

 On the back channel the full-time works council employee writes back:

 "I can definitely absolutely for sure tell you nothing about your letter!
+May I suggest therapy and looking for professional help.
 Leave me alone!"

 In the email I typed in the letter at the end - reading: